hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `cpu_manager_policy` - (Optional) The CPU management policy on the node.
 See [K8S CPU Management Policies](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/).
 One of `"none"` or `"static"`.
 If unset (or set to the empty string `""`), the API will treat the field as if set to "none".
+Prior to the 6.4.0 this field was marked as required.
+The workaround for the required field is setting the empty string `""`, which will function identically to not setting this field.

 * `cpu_cfs_quota` - (Optional) If true, enables CPU CFS quota enforcement for containers that specify CPU limits.